Childhood cancer: Learning problems

-Academic Struggles
+Academic struggles

 Survivors of childhood cancer face potential academic struggles after their treatment, having a 36% higher chance of not going on to higher education.
 This is coupled with survivors being twice as likely to need special education support, 7% more likely not to complete high school, and 13% more likely not to complete college.
 Children with a cancer diagnosis before adolescence have a reduced chance of finishing high school, but not college.

 Childhood cancer survivors with cancer involving the central nervous system were 58% more likely than survivors of cancer not involving the central nervous system to struggle in secondary education.
 In college, survivors of central nervous system involvement cancer were 49% more likely than non-central nervous system cancer survivors to struggle.
-Those without central nervous system involvement did similarly to their peers who hadn't had cancer, while those with involvement continued to struggle.
+Those without central nervous system involvement did similarly to their peers who had not had cancer, while those with involvement continued to struggle.

 While undergoing treatment, children's school attendance typically reduces due to the treatment and side-effects.
 These prolonged absences cause social and academic issues when facing school re-entry.
 The social component that school provides community and helps many children experience normalcy while undergoing treatment or in the survivorship phase.
 For some, school can elicit social anxiety and lower confidence, marking the importance of a re-entry plan.
 The transition from private schooling or tutoring during treatment to in-person school can be overwhelming and intimidating.

 In the initial stages of school re-entry, many children report a lack of concentration, which is commonly associated with fatigue and nausea.
 Some children have a harder time catching up on schoolwork and receive lower grades, no matter the effort they put into school.
 Struggling with concentration can influence academic achievement and may show a need for special educational support.
 Participation in physical education classes may be difficult for many childhood cancer patients, especially those with more recent treatments, highlighting the need for informed and open-minded school teachers and faculty.

 Children's inclusion in school and social events, during both treatment and survivorship, and informed teachers help make the re-entry process easier for children.
 Additionally, flexible school environments, access to individualized educational support, if needed, and needs assessments at school can limit academic struggles for children with cancer.